 Abstract

-This deliverable describes the first release of the EGI Operational Tools during EGI-Engage including the developments made during the first year of the project for the Operations Portal, ARGO, GOCDB and Security Monitoring.
-The evolution of these tools has been driven by the need to support new technologies (e.g. cloud) and to satisfy new requirements emerging from service providers and user communities, in particular from the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centers and the Resource Providers who contribute infrastructure services to the federation.
+This deliverable describes the first release of the EGI Operational Tools during EGI-Engage, including the developments made during the first year of the project for the Operations Portal, ARGO, GOCDB and Security Monitoring.
+The evolution of these tools have been driven by the need to support new technologies (e.g. cloud) and to satisfy new requirements emerging from service providers and user communities, in particular from the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centers (CCs) and the Resource Providers (RPs) who contribute infrastructure services to the federation.
 The development roadmap has been defined according to a requirement gathering process, which has been accomplished in collaboration with the other EGI Engage WPs in charge of the communication with users and key stakeholders.

 COPYRIGHT NOTICE